-Arbitration: Settlement of claims, differences or disputes between one member and another and between a member and his clients, authorised clerks, sub-brokers, etc., through appointed arbitrators.
+Arbitration: Settlement of claims, differences of disputes between one member and another and between a member and his clients, authorised clerks, sub-brokers, etc., through appointed arbitrators.
 It is a quasi-judicial process that is faster and is an inexpensive way of resolving a dispute.
-The Exchange facilitates the process of arbitration between the members and their clients.
-The disputes between the parties are resolved through an arbitration in accordance with the bye-laws of the Exchange.
+The Exchange facilities the process of arbitration between the members and their clients.
+After both the parties select the arbitrator and after due deliberation and after considering the merits of the case an award is given.
+In India, arbitration is governed by the Arbitration and Conciliation Act, 1996.

-Auction: An auction is a mechanism utilised by the Exchange to fulfill its obligation to a counter party member when a member fails to deliver good securities or make the payment.
+Auction: An auction is a mechanism utilised by the Exchange to fulfil its obligation to a counter party member when a member fails to deliver good securities or make the payment.
 Through auction, the Exchange arranges to buy good securities and deliver them to the buying broker or arranges to realise the cash and pay it to the selling broker.